 Several models of sustainable districts exist, which have been used to accelerate local sustainability within a neighborhood.
 These models are typically used in downtown or mixed-use districts and are public-private partnerships between the property owners, tenants, local government, and other organizations.
 The districts set districtwide environmental goals, which could mirror the city's goals, and collaborate on actions to achieve the goals.
 Sustainable districts typically include some form of organizing body, technical assistance to property owners for activities such as energy conservation, and incentives for green building or other environmental amenities.
 Several neighborhoods in Bellevue could be potential candidates for a sustainable district.
-Further outreach and engagement of potential partners and champions, along with an analysis of various program models, is recommended to further assess the viability and impact of this approach.
+Further outreach and engagement of potential partners and champions, along with an analysis of various program models is recommended to further assess the viability and impact of this approach.

 M.1.2.
-Using the 15-Minute City concept, promote and advance essential components of livability.
+Promote and advance essential components of livability.
 Identify locations along the frequent transit network to continuously promote improvements that support access to transit and a high quality of life and livability.

-In order to achieve the plan goals aimed at continuously increasing the elements that support a high quality of life in Bellevue, future improvements within a half-mile of selected frequent transit network stops and stations should support safe and accessible streets for people of all ages and abilities, place-serving amenities (such as art/artistic components and neighborhood-serving retail), open spaces, and housing and employment opportunities for all.
-Furthermore, the city's major Comprehensive Plan update will consider the need and opportunities for growth in areas along the frequent transit network that are appropriate for complete, transit-supported communities.
+In order to achieve the plan goals aimed at continuously increasing the elements that support a high quality of life and livability-in Bellevue, future improvements within a half mile of selected frequent transit network stops and stations should support safe and accessible streets for people of all ages and abilities, place-serving amenities (such as art/artistic components and neighborhood-serving retail), open spaces, and housing and employment opportunities for all.
+Furthermore, the city's major Comprehensive Plan update will consider the need and opportunities for growth in areas along the frequent transit network that are appropriate for complete, transit supported communities.
 This action will focus on increasing open spaces, completed sidewalks, tree canopy, commercial/retail spaces (if allowed), and artistic elements in close proximity to transit stations.

 M.1.3.
-Consider climate and sustainability in land use and neighborhood planning.
-Address environmental stewardship in all land use projects and neighborhood planning and services.
+Consider climate and sustainability in land use projects.
+Incorporate climate and sustainability strategies into all land use initiatives.

-Incorporate environmental stewardship into the planning and implementation of major land use initiatives, neighborhood area planning, and other neighborhood programming.
-Consider climate and sustainability strategies which will advance transit oriented development, walkability, green building, renewable energy, low impact development, tree planting, or other sustainability features.
+For major land use initiatives, consider climate and sustainability strategies which would advance transit oriented development, walkability, green building, renewable energy, low impact development or other sustainability features.

 M.1.4.
 Growth corridor parking review.
-Study the impact of light rail and the increasing use of mobility options on the supply and demand for commuter and residential parking in buildings near transit stations.
+Study the impact of light rail on the supply and demand for commuter and residential parking in buildings near transit stations.
 Consider modifying parking requirements to account for shifts in commuting behavior.

-As the demand for parking evolves due to increased telecommuting, East Link light rail, expanded pedestrian and bike facilities, car share, and other mobility options, the required supply of parking for new development should be evaluated.
+As the demand for parking evolves due to increased telecommuting in the coming years and with the opening of East Link light rail, the required supply of parking for new development should be evaluated.
 Bellevue currently has minimum and maximum parking requirements for all new commercial and multi-family residential buildings.
 Underground parking is a major cost in new construction, and in order to increase affordability and encourage use of alternative mobility options, the city should assess parking supply and demand in light of new transit and multi-modal transportation options.
-This analysis will help achieve citywide goals for reducing vehicle trips, support housing affordability, and preserve commercial space affordability for small businesses.
+This analysis would help achieve citywide goals for reducing vehicle trips, support housing affordability, and preserve commercial space affordability for small businesses.
 For land use initiatives such as Wilburton and the BelRed Lookback, parking supply will be taken into consideration for development in close proximity to the light rail.
 This study will also evaluate strategies such as shared parking for multiple functions and opportunities for using any excessive parking supply.